 - 5.8.
-The Crown must, by or on the settlement date, provide the governance entity with a copy of a deed of recognition, signed by the Minister of Conservation and the Director-General of Conservation, in relation to the following areas: - 5.8.1.
+The Crown must, by or on the settlement date, provide the governance entity with a copy of the deeds of recognition, signed by the Minister of Conservation and the Director-General of Conservation, in relation to the following areas: - 5.8.1.
 Part Maurihoro Scenic Reserve (as shown on deed plan OTS-135-20); and - 5.8.2.
 Waianuanu (being part Kaimai Mamaku Conservation Park and part Gordon Park Scenic Reserve) (as shown on deed plan OTS-135-23). - 5.9.
-Each area that a deed of recognition relates to includes only those parts of the area owned and managed by the Crown. - 5.10.
-The deed of recognition will provide that the Minister of Conservation and the Director-General of Conservation, must, if undertaking certain activities within an area that the deed relates to, - - 5.10.1. consult the governance entity; and - 5.10.2. have regard to its views concerning Ngāti Hinerangi's association with the area as described in a statement of association.
+Each area that the deeds of recognition relate to includes only those parts of the area owned and managed by the Crown. - 5.10.
+The deeds of recognition will provide that the Minister of Conservation and the Director-General of Conservation, must, if undertaking certain activities within an area that the deeds relate to, - 5.10.1. consult the governance entity; and - 5.10.2. have regard to its views concerning Ngāti Hinerangi's association with the area as described in a statement of association.